-If you’re looking to learn Arabic, you’ve probably come across both Quranic and Modern Standard Arabic.
+If you’re looking to learn to speak Arabic online, you’ve probably come across both Quranic and Modern Standard Arabic.
 Most Arabic language schools offer courses in both.
 But why?
 What is the difference between the two and which one should you learn first?
 Continue reading to find out.

 Quranic Arabic is the form of Arabic in which the Quran (the holy book of Islam) is written.
 Quranic Arabic is also called classical Arabic.
 As the Quran was written as early as the 6th century A.D., the language will be slightly different from the Arabic of today.